Mass Appeal (media)

 Mass Appeal is an American media and content company based in New York City.
-The name originates from the Gang Starr song "Mass Appeal" from the album "Hard to Earn".
+The name originates from the Gang Starr song of the same name from the album Hard to Earn (1994).
 The company was founded in 1996 as a graffiti fanzine and since has grown to encompass a magazine, website, film, television, music label and creative agency.

 History

 Mass Appeal published the first issue of Mass Appeal magazine in 1996.
-Initially, it covered a wide variety of pop culture topics such as graffiti culture, hip hop music, video games, cars and movies.
+Initially, it covered a wide variety of pop culture topics such as graffiti culture, hip-hop, video games, cars and movies.
 It often provided coverage of young artists and performers that contributed to and shaped contemporary hip-hop culture.
 The magazine was started by Patrick Elasik (deceased) and Adrian Moeller and included columnists such as R.A. the Rugged Man, Matt Goias, Mister Cartoon, Estevan Oriol and Reas.

 Mass Appeal launched a spin-off called Missbehave in 2006 that suspended publication in 2008.
 In 2013 Mass Appeal relaunched and resumed print with Earl Sweatshirt and Blake Anderson on the cover of Issue 52.

 On April 10, 2013, Mass Appeal was revived when a group of investors, including American rapper Nas, decided to relaunch and expand the Mass Appeal brand.
 The deal included merging with creative firm Decon and White Owl Capital Partners, an early stage investment firm with business interests in technology, media and energy located in North America, Europe and China.

-In June 2018, Mass Appeal signed a music distribution deal with Universal Music Group, which includes the rights to Nas's 11th studio album, as well as future releases by DJ Shadow, J Dilla and Run the Jewels.
+In June 2018, Mass Appeal signed a music distribution deal with Universal Music Group, which includes the rights to Nas' eleventh studio album Nasir, as well as future releases by DJ Shadow, J Dilla and Run the Jewels.

 Projects

 Music

 Mass Appeal Records is an American independent record label founded in 2014 by Mass Appeal.
 It is an urban alternative focused label with a roster of almost a dozen artists.
-The first project released on the label was Run The Jewels 2.
-The album received global critical acclaim and earned #1 spot at Pitchfork.
+The first project released on the label was Run the Jewels 2 (2014).
+The album received global critical acclaim and earned the number 1 spot on Pitchfork's "Top 50 Albums of 2014" year-end list.
 The label has since gone on to release music from artists including Nas, Run the Jewels, Fashawn, Bishop Nehru, Boldy James, J Dilla, Dave East, Mannie Fresh, Cuz Lightyear and DJ Shadow.
 In May 2017, Mass Appeal announced a joint venture publishing company with Pulse Music Group.
 In June 2018, a new partnership with Universal Music Group was announced with the companies entering into a multi-year global agreement.